 Chiropractic Care for Disc Injury

-The approach that is taken will be individually tailored to your specific issue but will always include gentle adjustments to the spine to relieve pressure on the nerves and deal with the pain and discomfort.
+The approach that is taken will be individually tailored to your specific issue and will always include gentle adjustments to the spine to relieve pressure on the nerves and deal with the pain and discomfort.
 If you have a disc injury, call our team at Integrative Chiropractic & Natural Medicine today to receive a consultation and start on the path to recovery.